matteoxpo/T05D08/README.md

 ...

 ***== Quest 4 received.
 Implement the src/search.c program in accordance with the comment.
-The program has to receive an array of integers via stdin and find a number that meets the following requirements in that array: even number, equal to or above the expected value, follows the three-sigma rule, does not equal 0.
+The program has to receive an array of integers via stdin and find the first occurrence of number that meets the following requirements in that array: even number, equal to or above the expected value, follows the three-sigma rule, does not equal 0.
 The number it finds must be output to stdout.
 If such number does not exist, the program must output 0.
 The maximum number of numbers entered is 30.
 In case of incorrect input, you must output n/a.
 During the development, stick to the ideas of decomposition from previous quests; you are welcome to reuse the functions that have already been developed.
 The functions must be simple and compact and take up no more than 20–30 lines of code. ==***

 | Input | Output |
 | ------ | ------ |